 Early indications from China and other countries that have “reopened” are that consumers will be slow to come out as restrictions are lifted.
 I can personally attest from working with my clients and my own business; consumers are not spending at the rate or amount they did pre-COVID-19.

 Business owners and franchisors that plan to adapt and refine their model will be the best positioned to bring back sales to levels that approach pre-COVID-19 more quickly.
 In this article, I will look at what factors led some businesses to better weather the crisis and how those may be indicators for the future.

 Undoubtedly, those businesses that set up multiple distribution channels better weathered the crisis.
 Look no further than the restaurant industry.
 Several national chains had partnerships with delivery services.
 While the overall profitability of these relationships is certainly a question, they provided much-needed cash flow.

 As business models look to move into the next “new normal” many will mistakingly spend time trying to diversify their product mix.
-While this certainly could be a viable option, a more productive exercise would be to come up with strategies to expand the delivery of current products.
+While this certainly could be viable, a more productive exercise would be to come up with strategies to expand the delivery of current products.
 While businesses come up with methods to use other channels to deliver existing services or products, there undoubtedly will be development of their concepts.

 Business leaders should use brainstorming techniques such as Blue Ocean and mind mapping to come up with methods to deliver their current value to customers in multiple ways.